 Apple iPad Pro 9.7 vs iPad Air 2

-What’s the difference between the new 10in iPad and the old one?
+What’s the difference between the new 9.7in iPad and its predecessor?

-The world may have been expecting the iPad Air 3, but Apple decided to go for a new name to accompany the substantial revamp to its flagship 10in tablet.
-The iPad Pro 9.7in, as its name suggests, is a smaller version of the original 12.9in iPad Pro.
-This makes the new Pro Mini (if you will) a tablet that’s both similar to and very different from the iPad Air 2.
+Last year Apple, it would seem, decided to drop the iPad Air brand and go for a new name to accompany the substantial revamp to its flagship 10in tablet.
+The iPad Pro 9.7in, which was launched in March 2016, as its name suggests, is a smaller version of the original 12.9in iPad Pro.
+This makes the new Pro Mini (if you will) a tablet that's both similar to and very different from the now two-and-a-half-year-oldiPad Air 2.

 Casing and screen

-The casings of the new iPad Pro 9.7in and the iPad Air 2 have exactly the same dimensions and both weigh 437g in their WiFi-only configurations.
-There are some physical differences though, and we’re not just talking about the new rose gold colour.
+There are many, many physical similarities between the iPad Pro 9.7in and the iPad Air 2.
+They have exactly the same dimensions, for example and both weigh 437g in their WiFi-only configurations.
+There are some minor cosmetic differences, though.

 Most of these new differences relate to the Pro-specific features.
 The rear camera lens now protrudes slightly, while there's a smart connector for connecting keyboards and four speaker grilles rather than just two for the increased number of speakers.